patternfly/patternfly-org/packages/patternfly-4/src/content/design-guidelines/usage-and-behavior/empty-state/empty-state.md

 ![Primary button two ctas](./img/two-ctas-primary.jpg)

-2. **Link button underneath the body:** if your first call to action was in the body.
+2. **Link button underneath the body:** if your first call to action was in the body

 ![In body two ctas](./img/two-ctas-body.jpg)

 There are only two situations where a stand-alone link button (with nothing linked in the body) can be used:
 1. **Filtering or search situation:** when a user has filtered for something in a table, and is prompted to "clear all filters" or "include" other items in their search

+![Solo link cta](./img/solo-link.jpg)

 2. **Multiple primary calls-to-action:** when there are multiple primary actions the user can take and they are all equally important

-![Solo link cta](./img/solo-link.jpg)

 ### Alignment